BaamPark/baampark.github.io/content/posts/2025-07-08_special_token.md

 [Flamingo](https://arxiv.org/pdf/2204.14198) is one of the earliest works in multimodal LLMs.
 Throughout their paper, the authors mention “interleaved” many times.
 Interleaved data refers to a sequence of text tokens mixed with visual tokens.
 The image below shows how real-world interleaved data is converted into tokens.
 ![flamingo](/images/2025-07-08_special_token/flamingo.png)

 In the image, `<EOC>` is a newly introduced special token that represents "end of chunk".
-It seems that each sentence ends with`<EOC>`, insinuating that **"the sentence ends here, and image will come next."**
+It seems that each sentence ends with`<EOC>`, insinuating that **"the sentence ends here, and image will come next."** `<image>` is a special token, serving as a placeholder.
+The tokenizer treats `<image>` as a single token.

-Supprisingly, `<image>` is not a special token but placeholder, which means there is no unique token ID for `<image>`.
 This placeholder tells where visual tokens should be inserted.
 When the model (or internal module) sees a `<image>`, it replaces the placeholder with visual embeddings.

 ### Special Tokens for Temporal Grounding
 ![vid2seq](/images/2025-07-08_special_token/vid2seq.png)